-Welcome to QuickBooks for Mac 2016
+Welcome to QuickBooks Desktop for Mac 2019

-Welcome to Intuit QuickBooks for Mac 2016!
+Welcome to Intuit QuickBooks Desktop for Mac 2019!
 We're glad you're here.

-My name is Lisette, and I've been using QuickBooks for Mac for five years.
+My name is Lisette, and I've been using QuickBooks Desktop for Mac for many years.
 Yep that's me in the picture.
 I'll be walking you through QuickBooks to show you how to get the most out of it.